sopkre/johnstonsarchive-nucleartest-reader/README.md

 ## Obtained data

 In obtained_data, you can find the extracted data as pickled pd.Dataframe or exported html table to directly download and use.
-Both the pure JohnstonArchive data and these with appended latest DPRK tests is available.
+The following csv versions are available (other formats similarly):

+- ```johnstonarchive_nucleartests_csvtable.csv```: plain johnston archive data
+- ```johnstonarchive_nucleartests_externalDPRK_csvtable.csv```: johnston archive, but DPRK taken from [here](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JB024728)
+- ```johnstonarchive_nucleartests_externalDPRK_csvtable.csv```: version above but with geolocation information attached

 ## Add geolocations